Todd Hansen: Racing career

 Prior to his ARCA career, Hansen competed in the NASCAR Midwest Series from 2001 to 2005, where he got a best points finish of seventeenth in 2002, and a best result of eighth at Kentucky Speedway.

 In 2006, Hansen made his debut in the ARCA Re/Max Series at Nashville Superspeedway, driving the No. 39 Chevrolet for his own team in Bill Hansen Racing, where he qualified in eighth and finished in seventh place.
 He then made four more starts that year, getting two top-ten finishes at Nashville and Michigan International Speedway, it was also during this year that he ran in select NASCAR Midwest Series starts, where he achieved a best finish of seventh at La Crosse Fairgrounds Speedway, as well as a select start in the Southwest Series at Phoenix International Raceway, where he finished in 43rd due a crash on the opening lap.
 After both the Midwest and Southwest Series both folded, Hansen remained in ARCA in 2007, this time running two races for Country Joe Racing in the No. 32 Dodge, where he finished thirteenth at Kansas Speedway and 36th at Kentucky due to a crash.
-He than ran four races for Bill Hansen Racing, failing to finish in all events with best result of 31st at Iowa Speedway due to a crash.
+He then ran four races for Bill Hansen Racing, failing to finish in all events with best result of 31st at Iowa Speedway due to a crash.

 In 2008, Hansen remained with the now renamed Hansen Motorsports, this time solely driving the No. 77 Chevrolet, where he ran in five races and got a best result of twelfth at Kentucky.
 Afterwards, he ran only two ARCA races in 2009, finishing fifteenth at Michigan whilst driving the No. 17, and a finishing thirteenth at Iowa whilst driving the No. 28.
 He has not competed in the series since then, as he has since competed in series such as the United States Modified Touring Series, the Mastell Brothers Touring Series, the Northern Renegades Non-Winged Sprint Car Series, the UMSS Traditional Sprint Car Series, and the Upper Midwest Sprint Car Series.